Source code - Delft3D

 Linux: Use the ldd command to find out what library is missing.

-- Currently, the GUI is only available on Windows
+The GUI is only available on Windows

 First compile the source code and check that the binaries are correct by running a calculation with a script as described above.
 If that works fine, you have to copy the binaries from "myCode/src/bin" into "myDelft3D" as descibed below:

-Windows: Directory "myCode/src/bin/" contains a subdirectory named "x64".
+Directory "myCode/src/bin/" contains a subdirectory named "x64".
 Copy this directory "myCode/src/bin/x64" to "myDelft3D/x64", replacing existing files (create a backup version first in case of doubt).

 To start the Delft3D-menu: